 Well over 99% of this universe seems barren, and according to some estimates, even over 99% of all species that have ever existed on this little but precious planet Earth have gone extinct – nature has no way sussed out a formula for keeping any particular species alive forever based on them acting on their own bare instincts, desires and self-regulation, and this will probabilistically and rationally include humans too.
+Nature has quite a poor statistical record for keeping things alive.
 Nature will always self-correct, and one of the main ways it does this is by making a species or more extinct (whether via a mass extinction event or something less dramatic).
 Barrenness is also a state of equilibrium – the predominant state of balance in the universe in fact.
 Life needs to constantly fight against this state since life is a low entropy state and everything eventually tends towards higher entropy in either a closed or isolated system (and the universe as a whole is an isolated system, as far as we know).

 Life is fragile in this universe.
 Ecosystems are highly sensitive to even the slightest changes.
 Life will most likely persist in some form or another for many billions of years to come but will humans still be around for much of this journey?
 (Maybe self-replicating robots and artificial intelligences will one day inherit the galaxy?
 Or, depending on their ability or power to usurp other lives that may be found in the galaxy, which will determine what strategies they find successful – possibly do even worse to it like some kind of super virus or parasite?)